The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system: Discussion

 \section{Discussion}

-The \photoz \ precision makes \jp\ an excellent survey to study the properties of galaxies across cosmic time.
+The \photoz \ precision makes \jp\ an excellent survey for studying the properties of galaxies across cosmic time.
 The \mjp\ survey comprises only $1$~deg$^2$ of the sky, and the number of galaxies per redshift bin is somehow limited.
 Nevertheless, it allows us to explore how galaxy stellar properties evolve with cosmic time.
-Further, it allows us to identify and characterize blue and red galaxies, and their cosmic evolution.
+Furthermore, it allows us to identify and characterize blue and red galaxies, as well as their cosmic evolution.

-In this work we do not carry out a comprehensive and complete study of the evolution and formation of galaxies with redshift.
-Rather, we roughly explore the global properties of the galaxies available in the \mjp\ survey; and we also compare the results from different SED-fitting codes.
+In this work we did not carry out a comprehensive and complete study of the evolution and formation of galaxies with redshift.
+Rather, we roughly explored the global properties of the galaxies available in the \mjp\ survey, and we compared the results from different SED-fitting codes.
 For a proper interpretation of the results, we should take into account that flux-limited samples are affected by the so-called Malmquist bias, meaning that galaxies below a certain luminosity limit are not observed at a given redshift.
 In this regard, less massive galaxies are typically affected by this bias and it is convenient to define a stellar mass completeness limit for a more detailed and comprehensive study.
-The definition of these limits, as well as other aspects and properties such as comoving number densities as a function of mass and redshift or stellar mass and luminosity functions, are out of the scope of this work and they will be tackled in future works (e.g.~D\'iaz-Garc\'ia et al.~2021, in prep.).
-For galaxy evolution studies extended in redshift, as the present work, a consequence of the Malmquist bias is that less massive galaxies are only imaged at lower redshifts, where red or quiescent galaxies are even more strongly affected by this effect owing to a higher mass--luminosity relation.
+The definition of these limits -- as well as other aspects and properties, such as co-moving number densities as a function of mass and redshift or stellar mass and luminosity functions -- are beyond the scope of this work, and they will be tackled in future works (e.g.~D\'iaz-Garc\'ia et al.~2021, in prep.).
+For galaxy evolution studies extended in redshift, as presented in the present work, a consequence of the Malmquist bias is that less massive galaxies are only imaged at lower redshifts, where red or quiescent galaxies are even more strongly affected by this effect owing to a higher mass--luminosity relation.
 For instance, quiescent galaxies of $\log M_\star \sim 9.5$~dex in \mjp\ are only observed at $z<0.35$, whereas star-forming galaxies at this mass range can be easily imaged at $z>0.6$ (see Fig.~\ref{fig:MassColorEvolution}).